Tower Theatre (Los Angeles)

-The Tower Theatre (known as the Apple Tower Theatre since its refurbishment by Apple Inc.) is a historic movie theater that opened in 1927 in the Broadway Theater District of Downtown Los Angeles.

-It is currently an Apple Store, and serves as a flagship location for the company.
+Tower Theatre (known as Apple Tower Theatre since its refurbishment by Apple) is a historic movie theater that opened in 1927 in the Broadway Theater District of Downtown Los Angeles.
+It is currently an Apple Store, and serves as Los Angeles flagship for the company.

 History

-The Tower Theatre, at South Broadway and West Eighth Street, was commissioned by H.L.
-Gumbiner.
-He would also build the Los Angeles Theatre in 1931.
+Tower Theatre was commissioned by H.L.
+Gumbiner, the businessman who also commissioned Los Angeles Theatre in 1931, and was the first theater designed by S. Charles Lee.
+The theater replaced Garrick Theatre and sat 900 on a 50x152 ft site.

-The Tower was the first theater designed by architect S. Charles Lee.
-Seating 900 on a tiny site (50 feet wide by 153 feet long), replacing the 650-seat 1911 Garrick Theatre, it was designed in powerful Baroque Revival style with innovative French, Spanish, Moorish, and Italian elements all executed in terra-cotta.
-Its interior was modeled after the Paris Opera House.
-Its exterior features a prominent clock tower, the very top of which was removed after an earthquake.

-The Tower was the first film house in Los Angeles to be wired for talking pictures, and it was the location of the sneak preview and Los Angeles premiere of Warner Bros.' revolutionary part-talking The Jazz Singer (1927), starring Al Jolson.
-It was the first theater in Los Angeles to be air conditioned.
+Tower Theatre opened in 1927 with the silent film The Gingham Girl.
+The theater was the first in Los Angeles wired for talking pictures and was the location of the sneak preview and Los Angeles premiere of Warner Bros.' revolutionary part-talking The Jazz Singer (1927).
+The theater was also the first in Los Angeles to be air conditioned.

-The theater opened in 1927 with the silent film The Gingham Girl starring Lois Wilson and George K. Arthur.
-For a while during the early 1950s, the name was changed to the Newsreel Theater.
-It closed as a theatre in 1988.
+The theater's name changed to Newsreel Theater for a short period in the early 1950s.
+It closed as a theatre in 1988 and was declared Los Angeles Historic-Cultural Monument No. 450 the following year.

+Modern use

+As with many other historic theaters in downtown Los Angeles, Tower Theatre was abandoned for many years.
+In recent times, its lobby was leased to various vendors and the auditorium was used by Living Faith Evangelical Church.

+Apple expressed interest in leasing Tower Theatre as a retail location as early as 2015, and in 2018, the company submitted plans to renovate the building.
+Refurbishing was completed by 2021 and the theater reopened as Apple's Los Angeles flagship Apple Store on June 24, 2021.